 - Privacy is an individual’s control over the extent, timing, and circumstances of sharing him/herself (physically, behaviorally, or intellectually) with others.
 Researchers must protect subjects’ privacy.
 Data must be stored securely and in a form that prevents, where possible, the identification of individuals.

-- In person ~ Bring your application to the RIS staff (Room 107, second floor, Service Building)
+- In person ~ bring your application to the RIS office (Room 107, second floor, Service Building)

 - By mail ~ from off-campus, mail your application materials to: